bilal-ujede-at-persistent/cs-csb-feature-tracking/feature/checklist.md

   - [ ] Documentation updated (if applicable)
   - [ ] OpenAPI specification updated
   - [ ] CI checks pass
+  - [ ] Test case code coverage screenshot attached
   ```
 - [ ] Add labels to the PR (e.g., 'feature', 'security')
 - [ ] Assign reviewers (e.g., @teamlead, @securityexpert)
 - [ ] Assign the PR to the developer (e.g., @developer1)
 - [ ] Link the PR to the relevant milestone (e.g., v1.2)
 - [ ] Link the PR to the project board (if applicable)
+- [ ] Attach a screenshot of the test case code coverage to the PR

 ## 7. Code Review Process
 - [ ] Wait for the project lead to review the PR